mathesar-foundation/mathesar-wiki/docs/community/gsoc/project-proposal-template.md

 # Project Proposal Template

+!!! warning

+    Mathesar is not participating in GSoC 2024.
+This template was for GSoC 2023.

 This is the proposal template for applications to any mentorship programs that we participate in. **Proposals that do not follow this template will not be considered for GSoC**.

 We recommend creating a Google Doc that follows this structure and sharing it with the mentors.
 Please make sure that all mentors have commenting permissions.